Anoncheg1/emacs-configs/emacs-config.md

         (defun my/exec-python ()
-          "Execute this command with filename of saved buffer.
+          " Execute  this command  with filename  of saved  buffer.
+        C-c C-c in python mode.
 Commonly binded in Language specific mode and in *Org Src* buffer."
           (interactive)
           (my/exec-language "PYTHONPATH=. python3" (current-buffer))) ; "*Org Src"...